Klocman/Bulk-Crap-Uninstaller/docs/DEVELOPMENT.md

 # Development Guide

-This guide outlines coding standards, repository structure, and contribution conventions for OpenUninstall Pro.
+This guide outlines coding standards, repository structure, and contribution conventions for EBUninstaller Pro.

 ---